Partnering with Leaders in Cancer Immunotherapy

 Kite and NKI have entered into an agreement under which Kite will receive from the NKI the exclusive option to license multiple T cell receptor (TCR) gene sequences for the development and commercialization of cancer immunotherapy candidates targeting solid tumors.

-Dr. Ton Schumacher, Chief Scientific Officer of Kite Pharma EU, is also a Principal Investigator at The Netherlands Cancer Institute, where he also serves as Deputy Director.
+Dr. Ton Schumacher, Chief Scientific Officer of Kite EU, is also a Principal Investigator at The Netherlands Cancer Institute, where he also serves as Deputy Director.

 The UCLA David Geffen School of Medicine